greenmail-mail-test/greenmail/README.md

   For rolling a release including version increment and release upload, do

-  `mvn clean release:prepare -Prelease,release-ossrh,docker,docker-tag-latest`
+  `mvn clean release:prepare -Prelease,docker,docker-tag-latest`
-  `mvn release:perform -Prelease,release-ossrh,docker,docker-tag-latest`
+  `mvn release:perform -Prelease,docker,docker-tag-latest`

   For a tagged release and deployment to [Sonatype OpenSource Repository Hosting][ossrh_maven] and later syncing to [Maven Central][maven_repository_release], do